MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/image-column-data.md

 ### Only thumbnail images can be retrieved

 The image data you access via record properties will always be the thumbnail-sized images.
-To access full-sized images you must download them.
+To access full-sized images, you must download them.
 More information: [Download images](#download-images)

 ## Upload images